 Our culture often promotes and substitutes image over substance.
 It seems a good idea to be aware of what we are doing for the affirmation we all want (need?).
 To me, a person who is off center seems more real in a largely scripted culture, but I guess that can become a script too.
 I doubt we can nail down identity, it seems fluid, but we do seem to have points of reference that are less mobil.
 I think being aware of (and familiar with) those 'points' provide places for us to connect.

 Many major things that I have visualized in my life have materialized.
-I often 'pray/meditate' and stuff seems to happen when I do, consistently enough for me to keep 'praying/meditating'.
+I often 'pray/meditate' and stuff seems to happen when I do (consistently enough for me to keep 'praying/meditating').
 Coincidence?
 I don't know.
 To what or whom do I pray?
 I have no clue... just to what or who ever may be (or not be) out there.
-Maybe strangely, acknowledging seems more important than having a name for what I acknowledge.
+Maybe strangely, acknowledging something other than my self seems more important than having a name for what I acknowledge.
 I often find myself feeling grateful and end up expressing my gratitude to the ether.
 This may be nutty and should go under "the most private thing I'm willing to admit."

 I think I may qualify as a nerd.